JoySeeDog/JSDSDKDemo/README.md

 ![](https://github.com/JoySeeDog/JSDSDKDemo/blob/master/sdk.png)

- * This demo Provides a project structure to develop iOS SDK
+ * This demo provides a project structure to develop iOS SDK
  * build in xcode8 with ARC.